 The assessment process consists of a cycle of continuous improvement.
 With input from our constituents, we establish objectives and outcomes, design the curriculum, establish course learning objectives, collect evidence related to outcomes, determine if we have achieved our outcomes via the course objectives, and then make modifications as needed.
 The cycle is illustrated in the accompanying figure.

 Objectives and outcomes are measurable characteristics of the graduates of a program.
 ABET defines program educational objectives as broad statements that describe the career and professional accomplishments that the program is preparing graduates to achieve.
 The programs in the College establish their objectives based on the skills, capabilities, and accomplishments of its graduates three to six years after graduation.
 We assess achievement of program educational objectives through indirect means, such as surveys of our graduates and interviews with our constituents (employers, graduates, advisory board members).

-Objectives and outcomes are action-oriented statements of knowledge or ability that can then be measured through the assessment process.
+Program educational objectives and student outcomes are action-oriented statements of knowledge or ability that can then be measured through the assessment process.
+The programs listed below are accredited by the Engineering Accreditation Commission of ABET (http://www.abet.org/).
 The objectives and outcomes for each program are posted on their respective web sites>

 Accreditation demonstrates that an institution or a program values quality and is willing to subject itself to external examination and judgement.
 Accreditation provides assurance that the program contains the elements deemed essential for success in the profession and that the program is dedicated to continuous improvement to remain relevant to society’s needs.
 Graduation from an accredited program is essential for those who wish to